GAP-LAB-CUHK-SZ/LASA/README.md

 cd evaluation
 bash dist_eval.sh
 ```
-The category entries are the sub-category from arkit scenes, please see ./datasets/taxonomy.py about how they are defined.
-For example, if you want to evaluate on LASA's chair, category should contain both arkit_chair and arkit_stool.
 make sure the --ae-pth and --dm-pth entry points to the correct checkpoint path.
 If you are evaluating on LASA,
 make sure the --dm-pth points to the finetuned weight in the ./output/finetune_dm folder.
 The result will be saved
 under ./output_result.

 ## Training
 Run the <strong>train_VAE.sh</strong> to train the VAE model.
 The --category entry in the script specify which category to train on.
 If you aims to train on one category, just specify one category from <strong> chair,